 - Tender to touch

-- Cannot put weight on the injured foot
+- Unable to hold weight on the injured foot

 - Severe ankle sprains often feel the same as an ankle fracture